porscheofficial/eslint-config-porschedigital/README.md

 ### Prettier

 We differ between code quality rules and stylistic rules.
-Therefore we follow the [recommendation of prettier](https://prettier.io/docs/en/integrating-with-linters.html).
+Therefore, we follow the [recommendation of prettier](https://prettier.io/docs/en/integrating-with-linters.html).
 That means, that we use `eslint` exclusively for code quality and `prettier` for the style.
-That's why this project also contains a package with a shared `prettier` config containing the rules we have agreed on (`WIP`).
+That's why this project also contains a package with a shared `prettier` config containing the rules we have agreed on.

 ### Dependencies